MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Identifying-Your-Functional-Level-Upgrade.md

 Before you can raise domain and forest functional levels, you have to evaluate your current environment and identify the functional level requirement that best meets the needs of your organization.
 Assess your current environment by identifying the domains in your forest, the domain controllers that are located in each domain, the operating system and service packs that each domain controller is running, and the date that you plan to upgrade the domain controllers.
 If you plan to retire a domain controller, make sure that you understand the full impact that doing so will have on your environment.

-The following circumstances might prevent you from upgrading an earlier version of the Windows Server operating system to the Windows Server 2008 or Windows Server 2008 R2 functional level:
+The following circumstances might prevent you from upgrading to the Windows Server 2008 or Windows Server 2008 R2 functional level:

 - Insufficient hardware

 - A domain controller running an antivirus program that is incompatible with Windows Server 2008 or Windows Server 2008 R2

-- Use of a version-specific program that isn't compatible with later versions of Windows Server
+- Use of a version-specific program that isn't compatible with newer versions of Windows Server

 - The need to upgrade a program with the latest service pack